Support The Walk today

 The average length of time that refugees remain displaced is 20 years.
 Even though almost half of all refugees are children, less than 2% of humanitarian aid goes towards education.
 Many young refugees have therefore been displaced and without education their entire lives.
 But the next potential world-transforming artist or scientist, the next Nobel prize-winner or peace-bringing world leader could be living in a refugee camp right now.

-By celebrating cultural differences and shared humanity, Little Amal’s journey can help change the story for refugees and empower a potentially lost generation of refugee children.
+By celebrating cultural differences and shared humanity, Little Amal’s journey has strived to change the story for refugees and empower a potentially lost generation of refugee children.

-If you are interested in sponsoring a particular country or leg of the journey that is meaningful to you, or talking in more detail about a gift/donation, please contact Philip Cowell.
+If you are interested in talking in more detail about a gift/donation, please contact Philip Cowell.

 “Little Amal’s Walk is one of the most compelling imaginative ventures we are likely to see across Europe.
 It’s especially appropriate that we should be invited to look at and think about the experience of a child facing massive challenges and sufferings – and to come to terms with the towering physical image of this child, telling us that what seems small and marginal in the world of complacent power and feverish competition is in fact of the most enormous moral and spiritual significance for every society involved.”